sebastiendonadio/devopsmlops/chapters/09-chapter7.md

 1. Factors   - what are the relevant factors used to build the model.

-1. Metrics   - what are the performance measures to evaluate model impact
+1. Metrics   - what are the performance measures to evaluate model impact.

 1. Evaluation data   - what evaluation dataset (and preprocessing, if any) was used to analyze the model.